 Circa 1947 - A very rare photo.

-This one documents how Dad & Mom met.
+This photo documents how Dad & Mom met.
 It shows some of the members from "Luther League" of which both my parents-to-be had joined through their church.

-As the story goes, my grandfather kind of nudged Mom into joining.
-She was 19 years old and looking back she feels he probably thought she should get out and socialize more.
-It was at her first attendence to a Luther League gathering when she met Dad.
+As told to me by Mom Margie, my Grandfather Gordon kind of nudged Mom into joining.
+She was 19 years old and looking back she feels he probably thought she should 'get out' and socialize more.
+It was at her first attendance to a Luther League gathering when she met Dad.

 I'm pretty certain Mom took this photo as there is a companion shot to go along with this that has her in it and not Dad.
 You can find it here: http://tinyurl.com/4t3segu

-She doesn't remember if they were 'a couple' yet but if not, it wouldn't be long.
-(Rare indeed to see Dad in leather!)
+Mom doesn't remember if they were 'a couple' yet, but if not, it wouldn't be long.

 Shown up front & center: June Elliot